luvolondon/quickstart/README.md

  - "tutorial": setup a short tutorial scene with rules and ui explanation
  - "game": Move to the real game

 In GM view the GM can move from one step to another with a control window.
+The player´s screen will change accordingly.

 ![Step control for GM](https://github.com/luvolondon/quickstart/blob/main/screens/screen2.jpg)